DebeshJha/GastroVision/README.md

 # GastroVision
 This repository provides related links and codes for the GastroVision dataset, a multi-class endoscopy image dataset comprising the largest number of anatomical landmarks, pathological abnormalities, and normal findings in the gastrointestinal (GI) tract.
 A total of 36 such classes, with 6,169 images, are acquired from the upper and lower GI tracts.

-You can download the GastroVision dataset from <https://osf.io/84e7f/>.
+The dataset can be downloaded using this link <https://osf.io/84e7f/>.

 - The metadata for the dataset can be found in **GastroVision_metadata.csv**, which contains the filename, class, width, height, and size of images.
 - The dataset split used in the paper is provided in the **Split** folder.
 This split contains 23 classes, as we performed experiments using classes with more than five samples.
 However, you can get the details of other classes from the **GastroVision_metadata.csv** file.
 The users can use the provided split to reproduce the results presented in the paper and for a fair comparison.